TheRealGI/BTTV-Analytics-Tracker/README.md

  ![Step 3](https://github.com/TheRealGI/BTTV-Analytics-Tracker/blob/main/img/dev_console.PNG)

 5. Now click on **Dashboard** at the  [BTTV](https://betterttv.com/) page
 6. In the developer console is a new entry.
 Choose preview and copy the id.
-(This is your bttv user id)
+(This is your bttv userId)

  ![Step 6](https://github.com/TheRealGI/BTTV-Analytics-Tracker/blob/main/img/dev_console_detail.PNG)